pyControl/docs/docs/user-guide/synchronisation.md

 ### Rsync

  The `Rsync` class is used to generate sync pulse trains with random inter-pulse intervals.
 A single `Rsync` should be used to synchronise all external systems, so that they all receive the same sync pulse train.
-This can be achieved physically by outputting the signal on one of the breakout board BNC connectors and using BNC T-junction adapters (e.g. [this](https://cpc.farnell.com/pro-signal/psg08505/connector-bnc-t-50ohm/dp/CN21058)) to split the signal to the different systems.
+This can be achieved by outputting the signal on one of the breakout board BNC connectors and using BNC T-junction adapters (e.g. [this](https://cpc.farnell.com/pro-signal/psg08505/connector-bnc-t-50ohm/dp/CN21058)) to split the signal to the different systems.
+It is also possible to output the sync pulses on multiple outputs by passing in a list of pins.
 Sync pulse times are recorded in the pyControl data file using the specified event name.
 If an `Rsync` object is instantiated in the task or hardware definition, sync pulses will be generated automatically while the task is running as long as the event name is included in the task's `events` list.

 ```python
 class Rsync(pin, event_name='rsync', mean_IPI=5000, pulse_dur=50)